liveontologies/elk-reasoner/elk-distribution/src/main/resources/protege/README.txt

 ELK is an ontology reasoner that aims to support the OWL 2 EL profile.
-See http://code.google.com/p/elk-reasoner/ for further information.
+See ${project.parent.url} for further information.

 ELK plug-in for Protégé is Copyright (c) ${project.inceptionYear}
 ${project.organization.name}